You loved your pressure treated (PT) wooden deck when it was new and looked like this:

 So, your deck is structurally sound, and you’ve fixed those troublesome boards and replaced all the loose nails with screws.
 Your deck has weathered and discolored badly, has some grease stains from the grill and accumulated dirt.
 Now it is time to clean off the deck floor and brighten the faded wood.
 Chemical cleaners, a stiff brush, and your elbow grease can be effective.
 But I’d recommend an alternative that uses plain water instead of harsh chemicals and that trades off scrubbing on your hands and knees for a careful use of a power washing machine from a standing position.
 (OK, I admit my choice here is influenced by the age of my knees.)
 You can rent a power washer for fairly short money or buy one for a few hundred dollars.
 Proper technique is important however, and I’ve explained the process in detail in another blog post.
 See step 7 in “Eight Tips for Maintaining Your Mahogany Deck.”
 The correct process is the same for pressure treated wood as for mahogany.
 The results can be dramatic:

 Your deck is now fixed, cleaned and ready for a preservative.
+Happily, the worst part of your task is over.
 Treating your pressure treated deck is not difficult; but again, technique is important.
 First, select a good wood preservative.
 I recommend one that includes a semi-transparent stain and is formulated for PT wood.
 Do not use paint on your deck floor.
 Let me re-phrase that, lest you misunderstand.
 NEVER apply paint to an exterior deck floor.
 Paint is a film that will peel, chip, and flake off.
 Remember that painted deck from above?

 Like it?
 Want it to be your deck in a few years?